Statute of Limitations for Colorado Personal Injury Claims

 Personal Injury Claims

-Some personal injury claims that fall under Colorado’s two-year statute of limitations include the following:
+Some personal injury claims that fall under Colorado’s two-year statute of limitations include:

 - Slip and Fall incidents